wwit-atl/backstage/README.md

 # Welcome

-This is the official source code for Whole World Theatre's Backstage 2.0 website, written by Donovan C. Young.
+This is the official source code for Whole World Theatre's Backstage 2.0 website written by Donovan C. Young.

 **&copy;2014, Whole World Improv Theatre**